 My plating skills are honed from over 20 years in the foodservice industry including 2 Hyatt Hotels, many food shows, photography shoots, plus my CIA and Switzerland culinary education.
 An aesthetically-pleasing presentation is always necessary in all facets of foodservice.
 Presentation skills carried me through the rigorous tests of ProChef II, where I really learned the concept of the useful versus frivolous garnishes.
 These are plated salad presentations that people will love!
 My favorite chef, Hans Hickel, said, "People eat with their eyes!"

-- HOW: Study and practice our tips below and bookmark or subscribe to this blog.
+- HOW: Study and practice our tips below and bookmark, take one our courses, or subscribe as a premium member for access to our recipe library and newsletters.
 If you want to make your presentations better, you can practice every day as you cook.
 There are countless cookbooks, blogs, magazines, and Instagram channels to give you ideas, too.
 If it looks good to you, try it!

 - Rely on ingredients that do NOT go with the food you are serving - examples include: a strawberry with a stem, a cutesy carved flower radish, big sprig of parsley, too-thick tomato slice or big piece of lettuce.
 Usually these add color but are not eaten.
 These are the easy way out.
 They are often an afterthought.
 BETTER IDEAS: chopped herbs, sprinkles of spices, drizzled sauces, dots of flavored oil, vegetable puree, thinly sliced fruits or vegetables that get eaten and add a crisp texture.

 - Serve a plate full of bland-colored food.
 BETTER IDEAS: shredded colorful veggies like carrots, red peppers, tomatoes, beets, etc. Try to mix up the colors so that you have an even spread of color on the plate.